ResursBank/ResursBank.github.io/docs/after-shop-service-api/crediting.md

 | ECommerceErrorException  | [**ECommerceError** ](/development/api-types/ecommerceerror/)    | Failed to credit the payment.
 See error for details. |

 ### Introduction
 Credits the payment.
-This returns the payment amount from the representative to the customer's account.
+This returns <code>the payment</code> amount from the representative to the customer's account.
 For a payment to be credited, it must be finalized.
 (Non-finalized payments have to be annulled.)
 If you are unsure when to use this method, read more about [Annulment and